Timekeeping for Fighting Robots

 Home menu of Bracketeer as a tool.

 A major pain point for this and other robot sports alike is knowing how much time you have before you are next actively in a match.
-This is sometimes called "turnaround time", but "late or not" was what it usually became at events.
+This is sometimes called "turnaround time" in other sports, but for competitors "late or not" was what it usually became at events.

-TrueFinals, the bracketing software GSCRL now uses, handles a decent portion of queueing information for us, but it has rough edges, largely involving multiple tournaments existing concurrently for the same "real" event.
+TrueFinals, the bracketing software GSCRL now uses, handles a decent portion of match and event flow information for us, but it has rough edges.
+The largest rough edge was viewing and updating more than one "tournament" at a time.

 An example of what the preview would look like on a high resolution screen at tournaments prior, something we didn't have.

-As such, we'd prioritized a visible, information-dense overlay that can be viewed from anywhere on the arena network.
+As such, we'd prioritized a visible, information-dense view that can be viewed from anywhere on the arena network.
+Whether or not a competitor was late for a match was color-coded, so it was visible at a distance.
+Only the information needed would make it to this screen.

 By making the upcoming matches easy to see, and how long they'd been aware of said match, and all competitors are able to manage their own timelines without asking other volunteers or competitors.
 It saves everyone time, frustration, and effort.